A Gathering in Worship Offered by the People of the Church of Christ, Union

 Call to Prayer

 Each week, we join millions of Christians who pray for one another through the ecumenical prayer cycle and, locally, the Berea Ministerial Association’s prayer cycle.
-Next week, let us hold the people of Botswana and Zimbabwe; and our siblings at Farristown Baptist Church in our hearts, and pray for them today and throughout the week.
+Next week, let us hold the people of Liberia and Sierra Leone; and our siblings at Grace Baptist Church in our hearts, and pray for them today and throughout the week.

 The Union Church Peace Bell was created by Jeff Enge in honor of Union Church member Carl Eschbach (1904-1998).
 A twin bell hangs in Berea’s sister province in Japan and is also rung in the hope of peace for all nations.